solana-developers/solana-cookbook/docs/integrations/orao-vrf.md

   content: Solana Cookbook | Using ORAO VRF with Solana
 - - meta
 - name: description
-  content: In this tutorial, you learn how to use ORAO VRF in Solana.
+  content: In this tutorial, you learn how to use ORAO VRF with Solana and Anchor.
 - - meta
 - name: og:description
-  content: In this tutorial, you learn how to use ORAO VRF in Solana.
+  content: In this tutorial, you learn how to use ORAO VRF with Solana and Anchor.
 - - meta
 - name: og:image
   content: https://solanacookbook.com/cookbook-sharing-card.png